Neoclassical Artist

 Reading paths from David

-Read The Oath of the Horatii, then Neoclassicism, then compare David's public clarity with Delacroix and Liberty Leading the People.
+Read The Oath of the Horatii, then The Death of Socrates, then The Death of Marat, then Neoclassicism before comparing David's public clarity with Delacroix.
 Then try the art quiz.